satouriko/hyper_bed_caller/README.md

 # HyperBedCaller

-Fuck yourself up with a ringing Telegram phone call from HyperBedCaller.
+Get yourself up with a ringing Telegram phone call from HyperBedCaller.